 (1) These are non-IFRS measures with no standardized meaning under IFRS.
-For further information and a detailed reconciliation, please refer to the section Non-IFRS Measures.
+For further information and a detailed reconciliation, please refer to the section in this MD&A titled "Non-IFRS Measures".

 (2) The basic and diluted loss per share calculations result in the same amount due to the anti-dilutive effect of outstanding stock options and warrants in all periods except 2016-Q3.
-In 2016-Q3, although the outstanding stock options and warrants had a dilutive effect on the net income, the basic and diluted income per share calculation still result in the same number.
+In 2016-Q3, although the outstanding stock options and warrants had a dilutive effect on the net income, the basic and diluted income per share calculation still resulted in the same number.